 So, I am not here saying I told you so.
 While I never was a proponent of DT, I couldn’t articulate well enough what it was that I thought flawed with the “system” that was DT.
 I actually bristle at the idea that Nussbaum is the one that may be leading Design into a new direction.
 But, credit where its due, I think he’s on to something.”

-After many failed postings I finally sat back, took some time to really understand the direction the forum had been going.
-Finally I posted the following:
+After many failed postings I finally sat back, and took some time to really understand the direction the forum had been going.
+Finally, I posted the following: